juhyeonlee/3Dtracking-wavenet/README.md

 # 3Dtracking-wavenet

-Reconstruct positions from accelorometrs using WaveNet
+Reconstruct positions from accelerometer using WaveNet